Florida Law Squatters Rights: A Fight for Private Property Rights

 These laws vary by state, but the idea of adverse possession goes back centuries to English law.

 Property owners always ask, when were squatters’ rights created and why?
+Does Florida have squatter rights?
 We will take a closer look at the history behind this, to better understand the full picture.
 The answer is not exactly clear as one would think.

 In Florida, the legal concept of adverse possession establishes squatters' rights.
-This legal process lets someone living on a property they don’t own claim ownership.
+This adverse possession law is the legal process that lets someone living on a property they don’t own claim ownership.
 They can do this if they meet certain legal requirements.

-Florida Statutes Chapter 95, particularly Section 95.18, outlines these rights.
+Florida Statutes Chapter 95, particularly Section 95.18, outlines these rights for all types of properties.

-Other states, such as Oregon, follow similar principles of adverse possession.
+Other states, such as Oregon, follow similar principles of adverse possession for legal claims.
 We’ll explore how other states address squatters and their rights later in this blog.

 - Open and Notorious Possession: The occupation of the property must be obvious and not hidden.
 The true owner should be able to notice that someone is occupying their land if they were to inspect it.

-- Continuous Use: The person must use the property for a period of time and regularly without breaks.
+- Continuous Use: The individual must consistently utilize the property over a continuous period without interruptions.
 This must happen for a set time, usually between 5 and 30 years, depending on the state.
-Interruptions in possession may restart the statutory period.
+Interruptions in possession may restart the statutory period or also known as the period of time.

 - Exclusive Possession: The claimant must have exclusive control of the property.
 Sharing possession with the true owner or others typically voids the claim.